syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/How-to-Get-the-Screen-Point-for-the-Given-Cell-Coordinates.md

 ---
 layout: post
 title: How to get the screen point for the given cell coordinates |Syncfusion
-description: Learn here all about how to get the screen point for the given cell coordinates in Syncfusion Windows Forms gridcontrol control and more.
+description: Learn here all about how to get the screen point for the given cell coordinates in Syncfusion Windows Forms GridControl and more.
 platform: windowsforms
 control: Grid
 documentation: ug